USPaiva/bombcrypto-bcbot/README.md

-# Version 1.6.0:
+# Version 1.7.0:
 what is new?

 Update for new images

-3 new commands for telegram: /refresh ; /Pause ; /heroes
+5 new commands for telegram: /refresh ; /Pause ; /heroes ; /allRest ; /allWork

+when start a newmap put all heroes to work, excepted the commons.

 # BombCrypto BCBOT
 This is a python bot to automate BombCrypto game.